mcd500/teep-device/docs/building_without_docker.md

 ### Running hello-app and teep-broker-app on RISC-V Unleashed

-To check TEEP-Device on Unleased, we need to run TAM server (refer above to run tamproto) and networking with Unleased dev board
+To check TEEP-Device on Unleashed, we need to run TAM server (refer above to run tamproto) and networking with Unleashed dev board

-#### Copy the hello-app and teep-broker-app binaries to Unleased
+#### Copy the hello-app and teep-broker-app binaries to Unleashed

 **Manual Copy**

-- Conneect to Unleased over serial console then assign IP address `ifconfig eth0 192.168.0.6`
+- Connect to Unleased over serial console then assign IP address `ifconfig eth0 192.168.0.6`
 - Copy the binaries from build PC over SSH (user:root, password: sifive)

 Here `192.168.0.6` is IP Address of Unleased board